Today’s special guests are Sean Williams, Marianne de Pierres, John Birmingham and Meg Mundell.

 JB was born in Liverpool, UK, in 1964.
 His parents went to a Beatles concert before it was cool.
 But then they kept listening to Beatles album after it wasn’t cool, too.

-He grew up in Ipswich, Qld and knew he wanted to write from his early teen years.
+John grew up in Ipswich, Qld and knew he wanted to write from his early teen years.
 He started in the fringe and street press and worked ten years as a magazine feature writer before publishing He Died With A Felafel In His Hand.

 The first book A Protocol For Monsters, will be released in early 2015.
 The second and third books will follow a month later, respectively.